Are you thinking of using travertine in your next building project, but would like more information about this beautiful stone?

 Travertine is available in three different grades, with each grade offering different properties.
 These three grades are commercial, premium and standard.
 We’ve seen a recent increase in the number of people opting for premium travertine tiles, so we’ll try to explain why premium travertine tiles became a new obsession.

 Premium grade travertine is also known as first grade.
 Great care is taken with cutting this type of travertine.
 Its thickness is uniform and the stone has little filler in it.
-The tiles have consistent colour, are less blemished, with little to no discoloration, giving an overall pleasing look once installed.
+The tiles have consistent color, are less blemished, with little to no discoloration, giving an overall pleasing look once installed.

 Standard grade travertine, available in stores as the second grade is also well cut, with a uniform thickness, but featuring more filler than that found in first-grade travertine.
-Tile colours may feature striations and or swirl patterns.
+Tile colors may feature striations and or swirl patterns.

 Commercial travertine can also be referred to as third-grade travertine.
 It doesn’t come perfectly cut, and neither does it have a uniform thickness.
 The amount of filler in this stone is significantly higher than that found in first grade and second-grade travertine.
 Tiles may contain grey and black blemishes and may not be of a uniform colour when they arrive.